VortexViking/download-organizer/README.md

 # Notes
 THE SCRIPT WILL NOT WORK IF DIRECTORIES ARE NOT AUTOMATICALLY MADE.
-To have the directories automatcally made for you run [command.sh](command.sh)
+To have the directories automatcally made for you run [command.sh](command.sh) THIS ONE IS ONLY FOR VERSION 1.0, THE ONES FOR FUTURE RELEASES WILL BE IN RELEASES TAB.

 Make the script exucuttable by running `chmod +x download-mover.sh`